unt-libraries/untl-metadata-documentation/docs/technical/completing-records.rst

 A couple of notes about entering metadata and records in general:

 * There is no way to add mark-up or styling to any of the text in metadata fields (e.g., italics or bold)
-* Any existing encoding characters or mark-up should be removed if you are pasting text from elsewhere (e.g., MARC sub-fields from catalog records, some PDF punctuation is translated as encoding strings, etc.)
+* Any existing encoding characters or mark-up should be removed if you are pasting text from elsewhere (e.g., MARC sub-fields from catalog records, some PDF punctuation is translated as encoding strings, etc.) -- this does not apply to diacritic markings, if they apply
 * Except for non-display notes, all text in all fields will be visible when the record is made public -- any comments or placeholder values in the template or added by editors will display if not removed